uml-robotics/projection_mapping/README.md

   * It is reccommended to add a TF display to see the location of the projector
 * Add displays to visualize anything
   * If you plan to project point clouds, add displays for them
-  * If you plan to project the navigation MarkerArray, add a MarkerArray display and set the topic to `/visualization_marker_array`
 * Add an Image display and set the topic to `/proj_view/image` or your custom image topic
 * Add a CameraPub display
   * Set the image topic to `/proj_view/image` and the camera info topic to `/proj_view/camera_info`